fleetdm/fleet/articles/tales-from-fleet-security-google-groups-scams.md

 Once Google Groups processes the email, it forwards it to internal and external recipients.
 Since Groups is the one sending the message, with a *from* that is now in the domain used for Google Workspace, the DKIM signature is valid.
 Internal recipients receive it without additional filtering, as it is a trusted internal email.
 External recipients receive it with a very high chance of delivery as the message is authenticated correctly and comes from a domain they interact with regularly.

-From a UI point of view, the recipient can easily mistake the message for a legitimate one, as the domain name is either replaced with the legitimate domain, or gets the mention "via legitimatedomain.com" added.
+From a UI point of view, the recipient can easily mistake the message for a legitimate one, as the domain name is either replaced with the legitimate domain or gets the mention "via legitimatedomain.com" added.

 ![With via added](../website/assets/images/articles/tales-from-fleet-security-google-groups-scams-1-1156x298@2x.png)